 One of ChaTech’s strategic priorities is to shine a spotlight on the innovative and potentially disruptive technologies that are being developed right in our backyard.
 These technologies, however, don’t pop up overnight.
 They require intense, long hours; investment of one’s own time and resources when success is not certain; excitement, vision, and loneliness in the face of taking risks.
-The Early Innovator Award (EIA) recognizes these innovators in their early stages (companies generating up to $50,000 in revenue).
+The Early Innovator Award (EIA) recognizes these innovators in their early stages.
 The EIA acknowledges the effort it takes to sustain focus in the face of these challenges.
 It honors an emerging technology-based company with a prototype product, a new process, or early-stage software application with the potential for a significant competitive advantage or groundbreaking disruption in its field.
-In partnership with the Chattanooga Chamber of Commerce, ChaTech and the Early Innovate Award committee celebrates local innovation.
+In partnership with the Chattanooga Chamber of Commerce, ChaTech and the Early Innovator Award committee celebrates local innovation.